 Mary Anne Kelly [Eva of the Nation]

-Life 1825-1910 [vars.
-Mary Anne, Mary Eva, Eva Mary; Eva of The Nation]; b. grandfathers house, a Mr OFlaherty, at Headford, Co.
-Galway; priv. educated; early translations incl.
-Lamartines Dying Christian; the banshee accepted by The Nation; also contrib. to Irish Tribune; several pseuds. before settling on Eva with Lament for Davis, used exclusively thereafter; also prose; bolstered Kevin Izod ODohertys determination to refuse the plea bargain; m.
-ODoherty in Kingstown (Dun Laoghaire), 1855; briefly settled in Paris; ODoherty elected to Legislative Assembly, Queensland; Meath MP, 1886; returned to Australia; survived him by 5 years; Poems (1877); Selections (1908); Poems by Eva of the Nation (San Francisco 1877); d.
+1825-1910 [vars.
+Mary Anne, Mary Eva, Eva Mary; Eva of The Nation]; b. in her grandfathers house, a Mr OFlaherty, at Headford, Co.
+Galway; livd at Portumna; priv. educated; her early translations incl.
+Lamartines Dying Christian; her poem The Banshee was accepted by The Nation; also contrib. to Irish Tribune; several pseuds. before settling on Eva with Lament for Davis, used exclusively thereafter; also prose; bolstered Kevin Izod ODohertys determination to refuse the plea bargain; m.
+ODoherty in Kingstown (Dun Laoghaire), 1855 [but see Morash, infra]; briefly settled in Paris; ODoherty elected to Legislative Assembly, Queensland, and later MP Meath, 1886; returned with him to Australia and survived him by 5 years; issued Poems (1877); Selections (1908); Poems by Eva of the Nation (San Francisco 1877); d.
 Brisbane, May 1910.
 CAB PI ODNB DBIV DIB DIW DIH MKA OCIL

-Works Poems by Eva of the Nation (San Francisco 1877), rev. and enl. ed., pref.
-Seumas MacManus and memoir by Justin MacCarthy (Dublin: MH Gill & Son 1909).
+Poems by Eva of the Nation (San Francisco 1877); and Do., ed. & pref. by Seumas MacManus with a memoir by Justin MacCarthy [rev. and enl.]
+(Dublin: MH Gill & Son 1909).

 [ top ]